 Identify the zoning district that your property is located in on the map, which will hopefully be color coded.
 Or, contact the local planning department to inquire how your property is zoned.

 Determine what uses are allowed in your zone by looking at the land use regulations.
-For example, in a high density residential zone, you might find that single-family dwellings, accessory dwellings (the technical name for mother-in-law suites), multi-family dwellings, and home occupations are allowable uses.
+For example, in a high density residential zone, you might find that single-family dwellings, accessory dwelling units, multi-family dwellings, and home occupations are allowable uses.

-Some uses may not be permitted outright, but may be permitted as a “conditional” or “special” use.
-So, in a low density residential zone, single family residences may be permitted outright, while accessory buildings and home occupations may be permitted only as conditional uses.
-Special uses and and conditional uses normally require a more burdensome application process and, if approved, certain conditions may be imposed.
+Some uses might not be permitted outright outright, but potentially as a "conditional" or "special" use.
+So, in a low density residential zone, single family residences might be permitted outright, while accessory buildings and home occupations might be permitted only as conditional uses.
+Special uses and and conditional uses normally require a more burdensome application process and, if approved, certain conditions can be imposed.
 For example, you might have to add on-site parking.

 The definition of "accessory use" varies from place to place, but it is usually something like: "Accessory uses and structures are those of a nature customarily incidental and subordinate to the principal use or structure on the same lot.
 Typical accessory structures include detached garages, sheds, workshops, green houses and similar structures not intended for habitation by people."

-Even if it looks like your desired use may be allowable, the process is not over; you may still need to get a land use permit for the specific use.
+Even if it looks like your desired use could be allowed, the process is not over; you might still need to get a land use permit for the specific use.
 Through the permitting process, the local jurisdiction may impose setback and other physical restrictions on the placement of structures.
-For example, the tiny house may need to be located ten feet from property lines and be no taller than 20 feet.
+For example, the tiny house might need to be located ten feet from property lines and be no taller than 20 feet.